-Gikkon Bakkon, the Japanese term for “balance”, is a unique sculpture made in 1967 by Jan Yoors, one of the most seminal tapestry artists of the 20th century.
-The sculpture was exhibited in the artist’s retrospective in Gent, Belgium in 1975, and more recently at his retrospectives at the FelixArt Museum and the The Baker Museum in Florida (2015).
+Gikkon Bakkon, the Japanese term for balance, is a unique sculpture by Jan Yoors, one of the most seminal textile artists of the twentieth century.
+In 1975, the sculpture was exhibited at the artist’s retrospective in Ghent, Belgium.
+It was featured at his more recent retrospectives at the FeliXart Museum in Belgium (2012) and at the The Baker Museum in Florida (2015).
 In the past five years, Yoors has had close to a dozen solo exhibitions throughout Europe and the United States.

 360 View is not available for this item.